If you’re searching for a new position, can you sell your value and top skills in 15 seconds? Give it a try right now… out loud. How did you do?

 Hiring Officials Get to Be Extremely Choosy

 The first item that must catch their eye is your name.
 If you leave a memorable impression, they will recognize your name down the road when they’re finalizing their list of interviews.
 The second item must be your job title.
-An employer doesn’t want to have to hunt through a document to try and figure out which position you’re looking to obtain.
+An employer doesn’t want to hunt through a document to figure out which position you’re looking to obtain.
 Make your current or desired job title stand out.
 Be as specific as possible.
-If you’re looking to be a “District Manager of Sales and Operations”, then specify this at the top of the resume.
+If you’re looking to be a “District Manager of Sales and Operations,” then specify this at the beginning of the resume.

 Expertise and Core Competencies

 Next on the list of attention-grabbers is a list of areas of expertise or core competencies.